Zeb152/Modular-ESP-MQTT-System/README.md

 This is a simple ESP32 program that is purposely built with modularity.
 It is meant to be a "copy and paste" style of script.
 Essentially, if you paste this code into a PlatformIO project (or Arduino IDE), all you will need to do is program in your custom actions in the empty/example functions given.
 You can choose what action that might be: turning on LEDs, moving a motor, etc.

+It is built in PlatformIO.
+I haven't tested the code in the Arduino IDE but I am pretty confident it would work there as well.
+To try it in the Arduino IDE, go to the SRC folder in the project and simply copy the C++ code into the IDE.

 ## Architecture

 The device is run with what are called states.
 There are four default states in the code (however, more custom states can be added with ease):